 The DIY Build

-This board also has a modern Type-C header, allowing you to use the Type-C port built into the case we recommend for this build.
+This motherboard has a modern Type-C to allow you to use the USB Type-C port on the case we recommend.

 Video Card –